 “Available data on the composition of Venus’ atmosphere allowed us to look into the past and understand how the Sun used to act.
 It seems that solar activity was quite low initially,” pointed out Nikolai Erkaev, a co-author of the article, doctor of physics and mathematics, professor of the department for applied mechanics of Polytechnic Institute (SFU), and chief scientific associate of the Institute of Computational Modeling (FRC KSC of Siberian Branch of the Russian Academy of Sciences).

 In some scenarios (with high solar activity) Venus would have lost its atmosphere, while in others (moderate radiation) it would have kept it like it does now.
-Generally, the results of the modeling are in favor of the scenario in which solar activity was low and the atmosphere with a small amount of residual hydrogen was formed from a protoplanetary nebula on early accretion stages.
-In other cases too much CO2 is lost during planetary evolution, which does not correspond to the present state of Venus’ atmosphere.
+Generally, the results of the modeling are in favor of the scenario in which solar activity was low and the atmosphere with a small amount of residual hydrogen was formed from a protoplanetary nebula on the early accretion stages.
+In other cases, too much CO2 is lost during planetary evolution, which does not correspond to the present state of Venus’ atmosphere.
 According to the model, for Venus to become like we know it today, the Sun should have been relatively inactive during the early stages of the Solar system development.